PhantomAppDevelopment/todo-app/README.md

   - REST requests from the Database (JSON)
   - User Auth with Email and Password
-  - User management (updae email, password, recover password and deletion of account)
+  - User management (update email, password, recover password and deletion of account)

 This app also has some extra features: